workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >
 > 1. How many ions did you obtained with the final grouping step?
 > 2. Open the dataMatrix file you obtained with the final grouping.
 This table corresponds to intensities for each ion and each sample.
-What do you notice when looking at the intensity of the first ion regarding the first sample?
+What do you notice when looking at the intensity of the forth ion regarding the first sample?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The final grouping step led to 8105 ions.
+The final grouping step led to 5100 ions.
 > > 2.
-The first ion (M58T69) has a 'NA' value for the first sample (QC1_014).
+The first ion (M74T317) has a 'NA' value for the first sample (QC1_014).
 This is also the case for several other ions and samples.
 > >
 > {: .solution}